volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp_routing_policy.md

   rules {
     action {
-      // One of the arguments from this list "aggregate allow as_path community deny local_preference metric" can be set
+      // One of the arguments from this list "allow as_path community deny local_preference metric" can be set

-      allow = true
+      deny = true
     }

     match {
       // One of the arguments from this list "as_path community ip_prefixes" must be set

-      ip_prefixes {
-        prefixes {
+      community {
-          ip_prefixes = "ip_prefixes"

-          // One of the arguments from this list "equal_or_longer_than exact_match longer_than" can be set

-          longer_than = true
-        }
+        community = ["[65535:65281, 65535:65284]"]
       }
     }
   }
 }
 ```

 Argument Reference